Snapshot of Teacher Retirement

 Who Qualifies for a Teacher Pension in Alabama?

 The state sets specific windows when teachers can retire with benefits based on age and years of experience.
-For Tier II teachers starting out in Alabama, they can retire with their full benefits when they reach 62 years of age and have accrued at least 10 years of service.
+Tier II teachers starting out in Alabama can retire with their full benefits when they reach 62 years of age and have accrued at least 10 years of service.

 How Much Does Alabama's Teacher Pension Plan Cost?

 Finally, in Alabama, as with most states, teacher pensions are not portable.
-This means that if a teacher leaves the TRS system, he or she can’t take her benefits with her, even if she continues working in the teaching profession.
-As a result, someone who leaves teaching or who moves across state lines may go on to qualify for two pensions, but the sum of those two pensions is likely to be worth less than if she remained in one system for her entire career.
+This means that if a teacher leaves the TRS system, they can’t take their benefits with them, even if they continue working in the teaching profession.
+As a result, someone who leaves teaching or who moves across state lines may go on to qualify for two pensions, but the sum of those two pensions is likely to be worth less than if they remained in one system for their entire career.
 If Alabama teachers decide to withdraw from the plan, they can take their own contributions with them, with a small amount of interest depending on their years of service, but they do not receive any share of the employer contribution.
 In other words, the lack of benefit portability will hurt the long-term retirement savings of any educator who leaves teaching altogether or who crosses state lines to work in another state.

 As with most state pension funds, Alabama's teacher retirement system provides the greatest benefits to teachers who stay the longest, while leaving everyone else with inadequate benefits.
 With that in mind, new and current teachers in Alabama should think carefully about their career plans and how those goals interact with the state's retirement plan.